- Adelaide Connection (Choir)

 Jazz students are required to attend Jazz Forum each week, providing a scheduled performance opportunity for all Small Jazz Ensembles.
 Both written and verbal feedback are given for each performance, providing the ensembles and performers with critical information for consideration during following rehearsals.

-Auditions for Conservatorium students are held in Orientation Week each year - see the University's O'Week website for session times.
+Auditions are held in Orientation Week each year - see the University's O'Week website for session times.

 All queries should be directed to Mark Ferguson